 Do you want to know how the largest Swiss investors act in the face of climate change?
 Ask your questions by e-mail to UBS, Credit Suisse, Swiss National Bank, SUVA, AHV, PUBLICA and Swiss Re and urge the largest investors to take action on climate change.

-Here are a few numbers about the addressees:
+Here are a few facts and figures about the companies:

 Swiss Re has fixed assets of around 204 billion francs.
 It is the second largest reinsurer in the world - it is the insurance of insurance.